CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 To use some the scripts available here, you need access to the CMSSW software.
 For most people this means that you will be running on either lxplus, cmslpc, or on your local T2.
-**These scripts have only been tested on lxplus so far.** You might need to make changes here and there to get it to run on the local T2 (e.g. for batch submission).
+**These scripts have only been tested on lxplus and cmslpc so far.** You might need to make changes here and there to get it to run on the local T2 (e.g. for batch submission).

 Most of the python scripts should be run using python 2.7.
 The easiest way to set